 Note: This post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission.

+You can easily swap Western Ireland for Southern Ireland or focus on Northern Ireland.
+These changes would only have a small impact on cost, as prices across Ireland and Northern Ireland are fairly consistent.
 Ireland’s currency is the Euro (though Northern Ireland uses Great British Pounds).
 I have converted all prices to U.S. dollars in this post.

 Ireland Airfare Costs

-Airfare is one of the biggest areas of cost savings for a trip to Ireland when comparing it to other European destinations.
+Airfare is one of the biggest areas of cost savings for a trip to Ireland when compared to other European destinations.
 In fact, many people end up taking a vacation to Ireland solely because they snagged a great deal on airfare.
 But before you book that flight, here are a few things to be aware of.

-Shannon is only a one-to-three hour drive from many of the major countryside regions that people want to visit, like Killarney, Limerick, Galway, and Connemara.
 Utilizing this airport saves you from backtracking to Dublin at the end of the trip to fly home (and can ultimately save you money in another night of accommodation, another day of car rental, etc.) It is also much easier to deal with than Dublin, but you can still pre-clear U.S. immigration.

-In the shoulder season of spring and fall, you may find deals for well under that from major U.S. hubs (just avoid the St. Patrick’s Day and Easter holidays).
+In the summer months, families can expect to pay about $500-900 per person in the summer.
+In the shoulder season of spring and fall, you may find deals for less from major U.S. hubs (just avoid the St. Patrick’s Day and Easter holidays).
 Another huge budget saver: consider visiting in winter.

 Irish weather is often cold and wet year-round, but it rarely gets below freezing there.
 Meaning if you dress properly, you can still enjoy the outdoors even in winter, when flight prices drop.
-This is typically when people score those $100-200 flights on the budget airlines.
-I’d happily throw on another layer if it means my trip costs drop by more than half!

-Total airfare cost: $3,200
+Total airfare cost: $2,700 ($675 per person)

 Irish Accommodations Cost